 Yuasa injected some of his usual idiosyncratic style into the film, although it was so early in his career that not all of his recognizable directorial traits were fully in place yet, and most of his input was abandoned when it became a full series.
 Some of the more extreme character animation, camera movement and non-sequitur gags give his presence away though.

 I've also been watching some of Mamoru Hosoda's work.
 I really like the way he dispenses with shading on the characters.
 Most modern anime emphasizes heavily shaded, detailed drawings with very little movement, but he does the opposite.
-It creates a striking, somewhat flat look, balanced by his extreme (for animation, at least) use of depth in his compositions.
+It creates a striking, somewhat flat look, contrasted by his extreme (for animation, at least) use of depth in his compositions.
 And of course it allows the animators to focus more on the action.

 Like just about everybody else, I was introduced to Hosoda's work in the 90s, watching Digimon.
 The single episode of the series that he directed, somewhere around episode 20 I think, had a completely different feel than the rest of the show-- much more low-key and contemplative.
 And of course, being set in the real world for once, it was much more based in reality.